elementor/elementor-developers-docs/src/hooks/injecting-controls.md

 <Badge type="tip" vertical="top" text="Elementor Core" /> <Badge type="warning" vertical="top" text="Advanced" />

-Elementor offers a set of special hooks that allow developers to insets new controls programmatically to all king of elements.
-You can insert new controls to all the elements, to specific elements, to Elementor default widgets, to widgets developers by other addon developers.
-The possibilities are endless.
+Elementor offers a set of special hooks that allow developers to inject new controls programmatically into many kinds of elements.
+You can inject new controls into all the elements, into specific elements, into the Elementor default widgets, and into widgets developed by other addon developers.

-There are 8 available hooks to choose from, 4 hooks are used to [inject controls to all the elements](#targeting-all-elements) and another 4 hooks are used [inject controls to specific elements](#targeting-specific-elements).
+There are eight available hooks to choose from, four hooks are used to [inject controls into all the elements](#targeting-all-elements) and another 4 hooks are used to [inject controls into specific elements](#targeting-specific-elements).

 ## Targeting All Elements

 ### Hooks Details

-* **Hook Type:** Action Hooks
+* **Hook Type:** Action Hook
 * **Hook Name:**
   * `elementor/element/before_section_start`
   * `elementor/element/after_section_start`
   * `elementor/element/before_section_end`
   * `elementor/element/after_section_end`
-* **Affects On:** Editor
+* **Affects:** Editor

-### Hooks Arguments
+### Hook Arguments

 | Argument     | Type                          | Description                                                   |
 |--------------|-------------------------------|---------------------------------------------------------------|